Lubenz007/lubenz007.github.io/_posts/2023-04-22-Aztfexport.md

 c:\az account set --subscription "MySubscription"
 ```
 ## Export to Terraform
-So I start with a simple resource group
+So I start with a simple resource group.
-And export it to Terraform current folder
+And export it to Terraform's current folder.
 ```powershell
 c:\dashboard\aztfexport rg Dashboard
 ```
-There will be a menu list, we will use w to import to Terraform files.
+There will be a menu list, and we will use w to import Terraform files.

 ![Desktop View](/assets/img/blog/terra1.png){: .normal-image}